asuna-mt/asuna/README.md

 That said, Asuna provides a number of built-in gameplay features which are split up into *content packs*.
 Each content pack represents a certain category of gameplay features that can be enabled, disabled, and configured individually.
 This allows you to greatly customize your gameplay experience!

-All content packs are optional and configurable via `Settings > All Settings > Content: Games > Asuna`.
+All content packs are optional and configurable via `Settings > Content: Games > Asuna`.

 ### Nutrition